Cold self-lubrication of sliding ice

 Skidding on ice or snow is a well-known phenomenon, often dreaded, sometimes loved.
-Several mechanisms leading to low ice and snow friction have been proposed and become popular~\cite{Rosenberg2005PT, Dash2006RMP, Baran2022PNAS,Thompson1860PRSL,Faraday1859LEDPM, Bowden1939PRSA}.
-They are all based on the assumption of self-lubrication through the melting of surface ice.
+The leading explanations for the low friction of ice and snow emphasize self-lubrication through water~\cite{Rosenberg2005PT, Dash2006RMP, Baran2022PNAS}.
+However, the reason for the presence of water in sliding interfaces at sub-0$^\circ$ temperatures remains disagreed upon.
+Competing theories are pressure melting~\cite{Thompson1860PRSL}, surface melting~\cite{Faraday1859LEDPM, Slater2019NRC}, and friction-induced heating~\cite{Bowden1939PRSA}.
 However, no single theory is conclusive~\cite{Lever2017JG}.
-Pressure melting would require the true contact between a ski and the ice below it to be unreasonably small to explain skiing at $-20^\circ$C~\cite{Bowden1939PRSA}.
+Pressure melting would require the true contact between a ski and the ice below it to be unreasonably small to explain skiing at -20$^\circ$C~\cite{Bowden1939PRSA}.
 Although the molecular mobility of sub-0$^\circ$C surface water correlates with ice friction~\cite{Weber2018JPCL}, the variation in friction coefficients with different counterbodies remains unexplained.
-Melting by frictional heating must also be questioned given that neither snow surfaces while being rubbed~\cite{Slater2019NRC} nor a contact-induced water film on ice produced at high sliding velocities of $v_0 = 5$~m/s~\cite{Baurle2006TL} exceeded 0$^\circ$C. Thus, either the main reason for the presence of water in sliding ice interfaces varies from case to case, or some crucial ice-liquefaction mechanism has not been accounted for hitherto.
+The arguably leading theory of melting by frictional heating must also be questioned: warming of snow surfaces under a rotating slider at $-7^\circ$C temperature and 1~m/s sliding velocity could not be detected despite high temporospatial resolution~\cite{Lever2017JG}.
+Similarly, a contact-induced water film on ice produced at high sliding velocities of $v_0 = 5$~m/s~\cite{Baurle2006TL} did not exceed 0$^\circ$C. Thus, either the main reason for the presence of water in sliding ice interfaces varies from case to case, or some crucial ice-liquefaction mechanism has not been accounted for hitherto.
 One candidate mechanism could be related to Moras~\textit{et al.}'s hypothesis~\cite{Moras2018PRM} that sliding ice undergoes layer-by-layer amorphization as do diamond as well as silicon in incommensurate, self-mated contacts.
-Their conjecture is supported by simulations of sliding grain boundaries at $-120^\circ$C~\cite{Almeida2021JPCC}, which revealed substantial disordering at small velocity.
-Furthermore, ice surfaces would lose their load-bearing ability and highly dissipative plowing would set in if the interface was heated to 0$^\circ$C~\cite{Liefferink2021PRX}.